Augmentations and link group representations: Augmentation representation

-The orientation of the link $K$ induces an orientation of the framing $L$.
-After a suitable perturbation, the framing $\ell_{\{i\}}$ can be viewed as a (framed) cord, with the choice of end points $x_i$, denoted as $[\ell_{\{i\}}^{(i)}]$.
-We call it a \textit{framing cord}.
+The orientation of the link $L$ induces an orientation of the framing $L'$.
+After a suitable perturbation, the framing $\ell_{\{i\}}$ can be viewed as a (framed) cord, starting and ending at $x_i$.
+We call it a \textit{framing cord}, and denote it by $[\ell_{\{i\}}^{(i)}]$.